benlue/soar/README.md

     	// 'list' is the query result
     });

-_soar.sqlBuildInfo(tableName)_ takes a table name as its input and returns a **SQL Build Info object** (SBI).
+_soar.sqlBuildInfo(tableName)_ takes a table name as its input and returns a **SQL Build Info** (SBI) object.
 With that SBI object, you can add columns, set query conditions and specify addtional options.
 Most SBI methods would return the SBI object itself, so you can chain funcion calls such that SQL queries can be composed succintly.

 <a name="dynamicAPI"></a>
 #### API